TranslationalML/dicom2elk/README.md

 # dicom2elk

-A simple and fast package that extracts relevant tags from dicom files and uploads them in JSON format to elasticsearch.
+A simple and fast package that creates dicom file lists, extracts relevant tags from the file list, and uploads them in JSON format to elasticsearch.

 # How to install on Ubuntu 22.04